 The fault coverage can be improved by using an enhanced BIST scheme and/or by applying additional external test patterns.
-Commercial logic BIST tools currently offer to insert test points into the CUT in order to improve its pseudo-random testability [12][23][25].
+Commercial logic BIST tools currently offer to insert test points into the CUT in order to improve its pseudo-random testability [12, 22, 25].
 Test point insertion however implies modifications of the CUT.
-This requires additional silicon area and it may also have a negative impact on the timing behavior if test points are inserted in critical paths.
-Timing verification after test point insertion is therefore required as an additional task in the design process, and further design iterations may be required to solve timing violations.
+Test points require additional silicon area and they may also have a negative impact on the timing behavior if inserted in critical paths.
+Timing verification after test point insertion is therefore required as an additional task in the design process, and subsequent design iterations may be required to solve timing violations.
 Furthermore, even test point insertion cannot guarantee complete fault coverage.
-For instance, 95-96% stuck-at fault coverage has been reported in [14] for the practical application of logic BIST with test point insertion on large industrial circuits (200-800K gates).
+For instance, 95-96% stuck-at fault coverage has been reported in [15] for the practical application of logic BIST with test point insertion on large industrial circuits (200-800 K gates).

-A straightforward approach to achieve complete fault coverage is to apply additional external test patterns - which have been generated by ATPG tools - to the CUT.
+A straightforward approach to achieve complete fault coverage is to apply additional external test patterns (i.e. 'top-off patterns' which have been generated by an ATPG tool) to the CUT.
 However, this approach still requires a considerable amount of external testing.
 In [7] it has been reported that detecting the last 10% of undetected faults typically requires 70% or more of the test patterns in an ATPG test set.
-In [14], external test patterns were applied on top of the BIST scheme with test points for improving the fault coverage from 95-96% to 96-97%, which still required 25-65% of the patterns in the full ATPG test set.
+In [15], external test patterns were applied on top of the BIST scheme with test points for improving the fault coverage from 95-96% to 96-97%, which still required 25-65% of the patterns in the full ATPG test set.

-Complete fault coverage without CUT modifications and external test patterns can be achieved by using a BIST scheme containing a more sophisticated pattern generator.
-Examples of this approach are weighted random pattern generators [11][24][28], pseudo-exhaustive pattern generators [1][15], and deterministic pattern generators [13][16][17][18][26][27].
+Complete fault coverage with neither CUT modifications nor external test patterns, can be achieved by using a BIST scheme containing a more sophisticated pattern generator that also addresses the random-pattern resistant faults.
+Examples of this approach are weighted random pattern generators [11, 24, 27, 28], pseudo-exhaustive pattern generators [13, 16-18, 26, 29].
 However, the price for obtaining complete fault coverage usually is a relatively large amount of additional silicon area for the sophisticated pattern generator.